The complete guide to becoming ISO 27001 certified

 3: Risk assessment

-The risk assessment process is carried out across the in scope parts of the organisation.
-This is to discover the cyber business risks that the business faces, and then to rate those risks so they can be properly managed.
-It's essential to consider risks in the business context, not the technical context.
-This means that risks are rated by their impact on the business, not on their impact to just the technical sphere.
+Following the process defined in the previous step, an information security risk assessment is carried out across the in scope parts of the organisation.
+This is to discover the cyber risks that the business faces, and to assign them ratings so they can be properly managed.
+It's essential to consider risks in the business context, not just the technical context.
+In practice this means that risks are rated by their impact on the business, not necessarily on their impact to the technical sphere.

-The gap analysis from Phase 1 is a critical input into this step, and further investigatory work is carried out if required.
+The gap analysis from Phase 1 is a critical input into this step as it is a record of the current control environment.
+In addition further investigatory work may be carried out if required.

-The ultimate aim of the risk assessment process is to identify risks, define Risk Treatment Plans and put them into the Risk Register.
+The ultimate aim of the risk assessment is to identify risks, define Risk Treatment Plans, and choose mitigating controls from Annex A to be implemented across the organisation.
+Additionally risks should be recorded in the Risk Register.

 Example